Souvlaki42/dotfiles/README.md

 - [ ] Add neovim configuration.
 - [ ] Add support for removing broken or stale symlinks.
 (WIP)

-## License
+## Unlicense

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.
+This project is released into the public domain.
+See the [UNLICENSE](UNLICENSE) file for details.